Bappi0212/bappi0212/README.md

 - 📱 Building production Flutter apps with GetX architecture (MVC pattern)
 - 🌐 Expanding into web development with React, Next.js, and Vite
 - 🔧 Experienced with Firebase (FCM, Hosting, Auth), REST APIs, and Socket.IO real-time systems
-- 🤝 Comfortable working with backend teams on Node.js/Express, Prisma, & MySQL APIs
+- 🤝 Building and integrating robust backend APIs using Node.js/Express, PHP/Laravel, Prisma & MySQL
 - 🎨 Focused on responsive design with flutter_screenutil and Figma UI extraction
 - 🏢 Contributing to multiple agency projects at DevCenter and scaling personal projects
 - 🚀 Always exploring new technologies and building things that solve real problems